The Ultimate Fighter Seasons 5-6 – Where Are They Now?

 Marlon Sims (3-3): Kicked off the show after a fight with Noah Thomas, Sims has lost twice since, most notably a KO defeat to Billy Evangalista at Strikeforce: Shamrock Vs Le March of 2008.

 Allen Berube (4-2): A loss to Leonard Garcia in the season finale was Berube’s only UFC fight.
 Since then he has fought only twice – once in 2007 and once in 2009, and won on both occasions.
-After the show he continued to run his ‘Monstah Lobstah’ seafood restaurant.
+After the show, he ran his ‘Monstah Lobstah’ seafood restaurant.

 Brian Geraghty (21-14-1): Tasting defeat in the TUF 5 finale to Matt Wiman didn’t stop Geraghty from competing in MMA, and he’s went 4-3 since for a host of smaller scale promotions.
 His most recent fight was a win over a newcomer in November.